Dynamics of large cooperative pulsed-coupled networks: The proof of synchronization

 {\bf (B) } If from all the initial states the network eventually periodically synchronizes spikes with the same period $p \geq 1$, then the number of all the possible recurrent code-patterns with length $k \geq 1$ is

 and

-{\bf (C) } If from some initial state the network eventually synchronizes all the spikes, then, the sequence $\{I_n\}_{n \geq 0}$ of clusters is constantly equal to the set of all the cells of the network, i.e. Besides
+{\bf (C) } If from some initial state the network eventually periodically synchronizes spikes with period $p= 1$, then, the sequence $\{I_n\}_{n \geq n_0}$ of clusters is constantly equal to the set of all the cells of the network, i.e.